ozwillo/ozwillo-doc/_includes/3-provisioning.md

 | **instance_registration_uri** | the endpoint that must be used to acknowledge the provisioning back to Ozwillo | URI string |
 {: .request}

-It's important to know that purchasers may install an application either on behalf an organization, either for their personal user.
+It's important to know that purchasers may install an application either on behalf an organization, or for their personal use.
 In the latter case, there is no organization associated to the purchase, so there is no `organization` field in the request body.

-That said, if your application `target_audience` (as declared in [store filters](#3-store-filters)) does not contain `CITIZENS`, it means purchase acts will always be on behalf an organization and thus the `organization` field will be sent.
+That said, if your application's `target_audience` (as declared in [store filters](#3-store-filters)) does not contain `CITIZENS`, it means purchase acts will always be on behalf of an organization and thus the `organization` field will always be sent.

 ##### Response from provider